 According to the famous myth once a very powerful man-eating demon created havoc in the Mustang region, as he was not having sufficient humans to eat due to obstacles created by the tantric guru.

 The tantric guru was creating trouble for the demon through his powerful practice of tantrism.
 So, to revenge, the demon created a scarcity of water and spread unknown diseases in the valley of Mustang and the surrounding areas.

 This incident created life-threatening trouble for sentient beings, including the death of animals and humans.
 Even the main gurus (spiritual teachers) of the area were helpless to demonic power.

 To cope with this inhuman act, they invited Dorje Jono who was a very powerful tantric spiritual teacher.
 He helped to chase the demon from the region through his powerful spell of spiritual practice and guarded the whole valley through his spell.

 So that, the demon won’t be able to enter the region again.
 This made the demon keep away from entering the valley and the lifestyle became normal.

-Tiji Festival is a very popular festival of the Upper Mustang region which includes seven villages of the region.
+Tiji Festival is a very popular festival in the Upper Mustang region which includes seven villages in the region.
 This 3-day festival is observed with colorful ceremonies, dances, and ritual songs by the monks of the monastery.

-Lhosar literally means ‘New Year’ and Nepal observes dozens of new year’s followed through different calendars practiced by different ethnic groups residing in Nepal.
-There are 3 different Loshar accordingly to the ethnic community, Gyalpo Lhosar of Sherpa community, Sonam Lhosar of Tamang community, and Tamu Loshar of Gurung community.
+Lhosar literally means ‘New Year’ and Nepal observes dozens of new years followed through different calendars practiced by different ethnic groups residing in Nepal.
+There are 3 different Loshar accordingly to the ethnic community, Gyalpo Lhosar of the Sherpa community, Sonam Lhosar of the Tamang community, and Tamu Loshar of the Gurung community.